rcmdnk/homebrew-file/README.md

 Or download `bin/brew-file` and put it in anywhere under `PATH` (e.g. `~/usr/bin/`)

+## Manage Brewfile with GitHub

+Brew-file uses Brewfile, with which packages are managed.

+With Brew-file, you can manage Brewfile with GitHub.

+To do so, before starting to use Brew-file, make GitHub repository named **Brewfile**, and make one file named **Brewfile** in the repository.

+You can make the initial Brewfile by yourself, or can initialize Brewfile by Brew-file as written below.

 ## Usage

 Brwe-file manages pakcages installed by Homebrew.
 It also supports [brew-tap](https://github.com/mxcl/homebrew/wiki/brew-tap) and [brew-cask](https://github.com/phinze/homebrew-cask).